aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">log.message.timestamp.difference.max.ms</p>
-          <div class="description">The maximum difference allowed between the timestamp when a broker receives a message and the timestamp specified in the message</div>
+          <div class="description">The maximum difference allowed between the timestamp when a broker receives a message and the timestamp specified in the message (Default: 9223372036854775807 (Long.MAX_VALUE))</div>
         </td>
       </tr>
       <tr>